Minuga-RC/MYNT-CORS-Bypass-Proxy/README.md

-# MYNT-CORS-Bypass-Proxy
+# Host Your Own MYNT CORS Bypass Proxy
-Host Your Own Proxy and Bypass CORS In MYNT Search Suggestions
+this readme is work in progress